The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 );

-- Component calls the hook →
+- Component calls

-useGetPostsQuery(). - RTK Query dispatches an action →
+useGetPostsQuery(). - RTK Query dispatches

-state.postsApi.
-If data exists → serve from cache.
-If not → fetch from the server. - Server responds → middleware dispatches a success action.
+- Server responds → middleware dispatches a success action.

-- Reducer stores the result →
+- Reducer stores it →

 state.postsApi.queries["getPosts(...)"].data.